-Learn how you can help your toddler develop her sensory skills with DIY sensory activities at home.
+Learn how you can help toddlers develop sensory skills with DIY sensory activities.
 Many times, all you need are a few common objects you can find around the house or grocery store, such as clay, cornstarch and bits of fabric.

 The activities are so simple that they are easy to translate to sensory activities for preschoolers.
 For children with sensory integration and sensory processing disorder, these activities can be modified to fit the child’s needs – monitor his or her interactions with each activity and adjust appropriately.

 - 2 rubber/plastic dish tubs